What is Anxiety?

 There are different service settings for the outpatient treatment category, including programs like partial hospitalization and intensive outpatient programs.
 The former requires almost daily visits that can last up to 12 hours or so.
 The latter, only a few, short visits per week with a usual minimum of thrice a week for three hours on average.

 Besides medical and psychiatric aid, activities such as group therapy, counseling, and even nutrition and exercise plans can help.
-Treatment for both anxiety and addiction goes beyond the program and lasts a lifetime.
+Treatment for both anxiety and substance abuse goes beyond the program and lasts a lifetime.
 Therefore, it is important to take advantage of multiple activities that can help improve mental health and deal with the process of becoming sober.

 You Can Get The Help You Need